shubhamsadare6626/spring-batch-project/README.md

 # Spring Batch Porcessing
-- This project is a implementation of a Spring Boot application that contains with reading of CSV and excel file into Database and generating resulting data.
-Performed file generation by using itext library with encryption for user and admin user.
+- This project involves implementing a Spring Boot application that reads CSV and Excel files into a database, generates resulting data, and uses the iText library to create encrypted files for both user and admin access.

 ## Prerequisites
 - Java Development Kit (JDK) 17 or later